 The stem or barrel: this term refers to the body of the cigar itself.
 When it is completely straight it’s known as a parejo.
 If it has a narrowing at one or both ends, it is known as a figurado.

-The mouthpiece: unlike cigarettes, it is an open part of the cigar which is used as a mouthpiece to smoke from.
+The mouthpiece: unlike cigarettes, it is an open section of the cigar which is used as a mouthpiece to smoke from.
 At this part, you can catch a glimpse of the tobaccos that make up the cigar blend.

 Cigars have different sizes and diameters